mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 #endif // FOO_BAR_BAZ_H_
 ```

-File inclusion
+File inclusion:

-- `#include <library>` - the contents of the `library` file are sent along the source code, in essence the contents of the `library` **replace** the `#include` line, note that the compiler tries to find `library` in the host system's file system that holds the standard header files
+- `#include <library>` - The contents of the `library` file are sent along with the source code.
+In essence, the contents of the `library` **replace** the `#include` line.
+Note that the compiler tries to find `library` in the host system's file system that holds the standard header files.
-- `#include "library"` - same as above but `library` is looked in the current working directory
+- `#include "library"` - Same as above, but `library` is looked for in the current working directory.
-- [`#pragma`](https://gcc.gnu.org/onlinedocs/cpp/Pragmas.html) - specify diverse options to the compiler specific of the platform/compiler
+- [`#pragma`](https://gcc.gnu.org/onlinedocs/cpp/Pragmas.html) - Specify diverse options to the compiler that are specific to the platform/compiler.

 ### Program structure

-Large programs can be split in multiple files which can be compiled (if needed) and linked to generate an executable program, for example a program can be split into three files
+Large programs can be split into multiple files, which can be compiled (if needed) and linked to generate an executable program.
+For example, a program can be split into three files:

-- a *header file* that contains structure declarations and prototypes for functions that use those structures
+- A *header file* that contains structure declarations and prototypes for functions that use those structures.
-- a *source code* file that contains the code for the functions
+- A *source code* file that contains the code for the functions.
-- a *source code* that uses those functions
+- A *source code* file that uses those functions.

-The following things are commonly found in headers
+The following things are commonly found in headers:

 - function prototypes
 - symbolic constants defined with `#define` or `const`